Stephen Hill (entrepreneur): Career

 Along with his brothers, Stephen also founded Whyte House Entertainment, a multimedia company based in Australia and Los Angeles in 1997, where he acted as an executive producer on all titles produced.
 In 1999, Stephen produced Tic Tac 2 Heelflip: Australia’s Skateboarding History, which played at film festivals, broadcast on national television and was released on Home entertainment formats.
 Stephen was also an executive producer on Love the Beast, a feature documentary featuring Eric Bana released theatrically in Australia in 2009.
 Hill has executive produced the award-winning surf short film Electric Blue Heaven (2012) and most recently, Dark Hollow (2021).

 Stephen was the founder of the Globe World Cup Skateboarding event, a professional skateboarding competition held annually in Melbourne at the Rod Laver Arena, which ran during February from 2002 through to 2006, along with the Gallaz Girls Street Jam series.
 The Hill brothers featured in the book, Unemployable: 30 Years of Hardcore, Skate and Street released for the 30th anniversary of the Globe and Hardcore companies in 2015.
 Hill has also been involved in with several community action projects including promoting new and improved skate parks and the Bayside Transport Action Group to reduce heavy truck traffic along Melbourne’s Beach Road.

 Personal life

 Along with his brother, Peter, Stephen Hill has been listed in BRW Rich 200 list since 2001.
 Stephen Hill lives in Los Angeles, Fiji and Melbourne, skating, surfing and snowboarding regularly.
-In 2023 Hill was awarded the Medal of the Order of Australia for service to the skateboarding industry.
+In 2023 Hill was awarded the Medal of the Order of Australia for service to the skateboarding industry, and in 2025 he was awarded a Doctor of Letters by La Trobe University.